infernasel/Astra/CONTRIBUTING.md

 ## License

-By contributing to ASTRA, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to ASTRA, you agree that your contributions will be licensed under the project's Custom License.